 Pool size and shape

-The size and shape of the pool directly correlate with construction costs.
-Larger pools require more materials, excavation, and labor, contributing to a higher overall cost.
-Complex shapes can also increase costs due to intricate building processes.
+The pool's size and shape correlate directly with construction costs.
+Larger pools require more materials, extensive excavation, and more labor, which inevitably leads to a higher total cost.
+Complex shapes, such as kidney-shaped or L-shaped pools, can also increase costs due to the intricate construction processes and the specialized labor required to achieve the desired contours.
+A simpler, rectangular shape is often more cost-effective.

 Site preparation